IPHC/IPHCNtuple/README.md

 ```
 ...
-fpath="/opt/sbg/scratch1/cms/ntonon/ntuples_prod_walrus_patch2/toytHq/"
+fpath="/dpm/in2p3.fr/home/cms/phedex/store/user/ntonon/NtupleProducer/" #Here, the NTProducer files were stored on the grid
 ...
 ```
-then run the script to produce the lists :
+then run the script to produce automatically the lists of files on which to run, based on directory content and maximum nof files per job :
 ```
 ./split_into_lists.zsh
 ```